CUNNINGHAME GRAHAM MEMORIAL PARK - "The Mony". Cardross Road and Castlehill Road, Castle Hill, Dumbarton.

 ACCESS : Easy acccess with paved paths.

 There are ample lawns, two natural rock outcrops with trees and a single sports court.
-Other than that this is a park awaiting to happen.
+Other than that this. it s a park awaiting to happen.
 A good place to walk the dog though.

-This abrupt description should not detract from its association with a very significant figure, 'Don Roberto' Robert Bontine Cunninghame Graham (1852–1936), a Scottish author, politician, traveller and horseman.
-He was a Liberal Party Member of Parliament (MP); the first ever socialist member of the Parliament of the United Kingdom; a founder and the first president of the Scottish Labour Party; a founder of the National Party of Scotland in 1928; and the first president of the Scottish National Party in 1934.
+This abrupt description of the park should not detract from its association with a very significant figure : 'Don Roberto' Robert Bontine Cunninghame Graham (1852–1936), a Scottish author, politician, traveller and horseman.
+He was a Liberal Party Member of Parliament (MP); the first ever socialist member of the Parliament of the United Kingdom; a founder and the first president of the Scottish Labour Party; a founder of the National Party of Scotland in 1928; and he was the first president of the Scottish National Party in 1934.
 [Wiki].
-And during some of his youth he lived very nearby in Ardoch.
+His local connections are because during some of his youth he lived very nearby at Ardoch House in Ardoch.
+Ardoch has historically been within the Parish of Cardross, as was most of this side of the Leven and also within Dunbartonshire until the county boundaries were redrawn in 1996.
+Anyway this means that Cunninghame Graham was considered a local hero to the people of Dumbarton.

-It is unsurprising that the locals sentimentally took a shine to this character, claiming as their own, something of him and memorialising him with this park.
+It is unsurprising that the locals sentimentally took a shine to this character, claiming him as their own and associating something of him with this park.
 Cunningham Graham's association with this area is only partial.
 He also grew up at Finlaystone across the Clyde from here and spent much of his adventurous days in Argentina.
-The family estate was at Gartmore and the initial monument to him, which was unveiled here, in this park, the year after his death in 1936, was removed in 1981 to there - in spite of the estate having been sold in 1901.
-This left a sort of gap in a place of remembrance here near where he grew up and the park itself was duly named in his honour.
+The family estate was at Gartmore.
+He repurchased the family home at Ardoch where he spent his final years.
+The monument to him, which was unveiled here, in this park, the year after his death in 1936, was removed in 1981 to Gartmore - in spite of the estate having been sold in 1901.
+This left a sort of gap locally as a place of remembrance here and the park itself was duly named in his honour.

-The little sign lovingly inscribed on a rock at the entrance to the park is only a taste of this propensity to name places such as this after someone with tenuous associations.
+The little sign lovingly inscribed on a rock at the entrance to the park is hardly a due replacement of the monument.
+Yet it is only a taste of this propensity to name places such as this after someone with tenuous associations.
 We are standing here on Castlehill and down towards the Clyde is Bruce Hill.
 Both of these names allude strongly to King Robert the Bruce.

 And “The Mony”?
-Locals would refer to the now long gone monument to Cunninghame Graham by this abbreviated name as somewhere to meet and it stuck.
+Locals may refer to this stone which replaces the now long gone larger monument to Cunninghame Graham.
+It has become known by this abbreviated name as somewhere to meet and ithe name stuck.
 This inscription that you see today reminds us of that.

 The replacement monument to Cunninghame Graham - "the Mony".